51Degrees/specifications/pipeline-specification/wip/features/evidence.md

 Any new evidence should be defined in a similar manner.

 The prefix indicates where the value has come from.
-Currently defined prefixes are:
+Currently, defined prefixes are:

 - `query` – Used for evidence specifically set by the application, or values supplied in a query string or the body of a post request.
 The suffix is the parameter name.